Freedom FilesFreedom Files

 5. Path to EU citizenship

-After ten qualifying years of legal residency, you can petition for Portuguese naturalization.
+After ten qualifying years of legal residency – measured from the date AIMA approves your application, not when it is submitted – you can petition for Portuguese naturalization.
 Dual citizenship is permitted; the United States does not require you to give up your US passport.

 6. No Portuguese language during residency